keypom/keypom-docs/docs/Tutorials/Advanced/daos/introduction.md

 2. [NEAR-API-JS](https://docs.near.org/tools/near-api-js/quick-reference#install)
 3. [Keypom JS SDK](https://github.com/keypom/keypom-js#installation)

 If you want to reference the finished code, that can be found [here](https://github.com/keypom/keypom-js/tree/min/dao).
-To follow along and build out this ticketing app, see the steps below.
+To follow along and build out this auto-registration tool, see the steps below.

 ---